jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

 (2)
 (2A) A person commits an offence who, directly or indirectly, wilfully and without lawful justification or reasonable excuse, provides or collects funds intending that they benefit, or knowing that they will benefit, an entity that the person knows is an entity that carries out, or participates in the carrying out of, 1 or more terrorist acts.
 (3) In a prosecution for financing of terrorism, it is not necessary for the prosecutor to prove that the funds collected or provided were actually used, in full or in part, to carry out a terrorist act.
-(4) A person who commits financing of terrorism is liable on conviction on indictment to imprisonment for a term not exceeding 14 years.
+(4) A person who commits financing of terrorism is liable on conviction to imprisonment for a term not exceeding 14 years.

 **Dealing with property**